 Examples of Games Made with GameMaker Studio 2

-All in all, these five engines/frameworks above are just some of the many engines available to develop your games.
-However, as these engines and frameworks power some of the most popular indie and big-budget games, you can be sure of their quality and ability to handle almost any game you may want to create.
-Each has its strengths and weaknesses, of course, but all have stood the test of time and remain top contenders for the year 2020 for best game engine.
+All in all, these five best game engines above are just some of the many engines available to develop your games.
+However, as these best game engines and frameworks power some of the most popular indie and big-budget games, you can be sure of their quality and ability to handle almost any game you may want to create.
+Each has its strengths and weaknesses, of course, but all have stood the test of time and remain top contenders for the year 2023 for best game development engine.

 Whatever you decide, we can’t wait to see the games you create!